Preston Mosque: Controversies

-In the 1990s Islamist supporters of radical cleric Mohammed Omran engineered an election and amended the Preston mosque's constitution while the imam, Sheikh Fehmi el-Naji, was on the Hadj to Mecca.
+In the 1990s supporters of cleric Mohammed Omran engineered an election and amended the Preston mosque's constitution while the imam, Sheikh Fehmi el-Naji, was on the Hajj to Mecca.
 Supporters of Sheikh Fehmi worked hard over the next decade to regain ground, and by 2005 were claiming that they had achieved an uneasy balance within the congregation.

 In 2012, a Preston mosque committee member advised wives to "fulfil the rights" of their husbands, by sharing him with other women.
 It was reported that this proposal outraged the local Muslim women.

 In early 2017, police were called to the mosque following a serious altercation between factions.
 It was reported the conflict was over financial irregularities at the mosque.
 Sheikh Mohamad Mahmoud Abou Eid was suspended.